Last Updated on July 8, 2019

-Please advise: Mozart for Modulation CD has such a low volume that when put on the regular volume setting, it cannot be heard.
+Please advise: the Mozart for Modulation album has such a low volume that when put on the regular volume setting, it cannot be heard.
 What setting should it be on or should it be totally inaudible?

 You cannot go by a number because each model is different and the volume varies by the life of the batteries.
-This CD was recorded at a lesser volume, so you may need to turn the volume up slightly more for this CD than others.
+This album was recorded at a lesser volume, so you may need to turn the volume up slightly more for this album than others.
 Remember, a quiet comfortable volume—the listener should not have to raise their voice to talk to you.

 When starting a brushing program should I stop the music?

 Whether or not you combine the two modalities, will depend on your clinical reasoning for treatment with the child.

 Is there a time frame for success with the Therapeutic Listening?

 You should see some changes within 2 weeks.